Thousands attend funeral of Egypt's Pope

 "I can't tell you how much sorrow I have inside me.
 This was a great, great man and it will be hard to find anyone like him again," said Ivon Mosaed, a 52-year-old Christian Copt who heads an educational institute offering foreign languages courses.

-A uniformed delegation from Egypt's ruling military council and several candidates for the upcoming presidential elections attended the funeral.
-Security was tight, with dozens of police and army trucks positioned outside and plainclothes police posted on bridges and in streets nearby.
+A delegation from the ruling military council and several candidates for Egypt's upcoming presidential elections attended the funeral.
+Security was tight, with dozens of police and army trucks positioned outside the cathedral and plainclothes police posted on bridges and in streets nearby.

-Prayers, conducted in Egypt's ancient liturgical Coptic language that predates the arrival of Islam in the seventh century, were led by Bishop Bakhomious, head of a church district in the Nile Delta north of Cairo, who will hold the post of pope for two months until a new leader is elected.
+Prayers, in Egypt's ancient Coptic language that pre-dates the arrival of Islam in the seventh century, were led by Bishop Bakhomious, head of a church district in the Nile Delta north of Cairo, who will hold the post of pope for two months until a new leader is elected.

-Mourners' repeated prayers echoed around the cathedral's tall, white nave adorned with gleaming gold icons.
+Mourners repeated the prayers, which echoed around the cathedral's tall, white nave adorned with gleaming gold icons.
+Some wept as they prayed, including billionaire Coptic businessman Naguib Sawiris, an outspoken critic of Islamic radicalism.

-"I am so sad of course and many of my Muslim relatives are sad as well," said university student Iman.
+"I am so sad of course and many of my Muslim relatives are sad as well," said Muslim university student Iman, who was dressed in black and wearing a black veil.
 "He was a decent Egyptian man who was also known for being very wise."

-Shenouda's body was driven away to a military air base and then flown to the Wadi el Natrun desert monastery northwest of Cairo, where he had spent several years of prayer, contemplation and abstinence and had asked to be buried.

-Police struggled to keep away crowds wanting to touch Shenouda's coffin as it was carried by tens of weeping priests and mourners to a small chamber in one of the monastery's halls where the coffin was rested and covered with roses.

 COMPLAINTS OF DISCRIMINATION